The best way to help whenever a disaster strikes at home or abroad is to donate money to reputable, established charities and funds.

 Puerto Rico Disaster Relief

-Relief organizations listed below working in Puerto Rico include Direct Relief, Global Giving, ICNA Relief USA, and Water Mission.
+Relief organizations listed below who are continuing to provide ongoing humanitarian support following the 2017 Hurricane Maria in Puerto Rico include Direct Relief, Global Giving, and Water Mission.

 Charity Navigator maintains a list of agencies providing Relief for Puerto Rico and Areas Impacted by Hurricane Maria.